elunna/hackem/hackem_changelog.md

   - A mask's BUC status degrades when taken off.
   - Cursed masks will break and damage you when used.
 - [x] Eight ball (plastic Orb)
-  - base item for the artifact Magic 8-Ball.
-Does not appear randomly.
+  - The Magic 8-Ball has been removed;
+  - Ordinary eight balls can be shaken (when applied) and read for fortunes.
+  - Not generated randomly.
 - [x] torch
-  - (The slashem implementation of torches was a bit cumbersome for the player, you could only have a lit torch by wielding it.
-I have tried to address that.)
+  - (The slashem implementation of torches was a bit cumbersome for the player, you could only have a lit torch by wielding it and applying a torch would auto-wield it)
-  - Removed requirement for torches to be wielded -(lamps don't need to be wielded, so why would torches?)
+  - Removed requirement for torches to be wielded.
+  - Applying does not auto-wield the torch
   - Unwielding does not snuff the torch.
-  - Applying does not auto-wield the torch
   - Dwarves in mines frequently get lit torches now.
   - Putting lit torches into containers auto-snuffs.
   - Clubs can be dipped into oil and turned into torches (from dnh)
+  - Torches do an extra 1d6 vs non-fire resistant, and double damage vs cold resistant.
 - [x] Spoons
-    - 1d2 vs small, 1d1 vs large.
+    - Raised damage to 1d2 vs small and large.
     - Convicts starting weapon (uses knife skill)
     - Base item for Iron Spoon Of Liberation.
     - Spoons don't generate randomly.